Why you need a Greenville Criminal Defense Lawyer

 If you are suspected of a crime, you may be feeling a combination of anger, confusion and fear.
 It can be intimidating to feel that the vast resources of the government are against you.
 But an arrest is not a conviction.
 Those who know the law understand that your arrest is evidence of nothing.
 But this is also why it’s key to be represented by a defense attorney you can trust.

-Why should you hire Criminal Defense Attorney Lauren Taylor?
+Why should you hire Criminal Defense Lawyer Lauren Taylor?

 - Lauren understands potential civil penalties that make stem from any conviction or plea, such as deportation and adverse effects on child custody.